 First – run a speed test on your computer.
 You can use the Black Magic test or the AJA system test.
 Your card should run with specs similar to what I’ve listed if you’re using UHS-II cards with USB-C readers that you can find in this guide.
 Different readers run at different speeds so you will have to compensate for that.
 I test my cards with USB-C readers.

-Second – max out your card.
+Second – Max out your card capacity.
 Completely fill your card by shooting video.
 It should hit very close to the rated size.

 If both of these tests check out, you’re good to go and your card is likely not counterfeit.